 Key Factors Driving the RMG and Textiles Industry

-Overview of Influential Factors: The growth of Bangladesh’s Ready-Made Garment (RMG) sector can be attributed to several pivotal drivers.
-These factors encompass the country’s extensive history of textile production, a cost-effective labor force, export facilitation measures (including duty-free import of machinery and raw materials, bonded warehouse facilities, and cash incentives for specific garment types), and trade agreements such as the Generalized System of Preferences (GSP).
+Bangladesh’s RMG sector has grown due to several pivotal drivers.
+These factors encompass the country’s extensive history of textile production, a cost-effective labor force, export facilitation measures, and trade agreements such as the Generalized System of Preferences (GSP).

 Manufacturers: The largest industry in the country is represented by the Ha-Meem Group, which operates 26 garment factories across Bangladesh.
 Another prominent garment manufacturing company is Beximco, which commenced operations in 1997.
 BAL is a 100% export-oriented clothing manufacturer specializing in the production of woven material clothing.
 DBL Group is a leading multi-faceted garment and textile manufacturing company with a workforce of approximately 35,000 employees.
 Other significant players include the Faki Group, Square Fashions LTD, and the Epyllion Group, among others.